Political terror scale: Coders

-The Process
+Process

 The data for each country is analyzed by at least two senior coders and undergraduate assistants.
 Each nation receives two scores - one from the State Department's report and one from Amnesty International's report.
 Coders agree with each other regarding a country's score at a rate of roughly 85%.
 If coders cannot come to an agreement than a third coder will settle the dispute.
 Due to the contextual nature of the source data, coding is highly subjective, and coders are instructed to ignore their own personal biases or knowledge when determining a country's score.
 Coders are also instructed to give countries the benefit of any doubt when scoring.
-If a coder cannot decided between two numbers, they are instructed to use the lower number when scoring.
+If a coder cannot decide between two numbers, they are instructed to use the lower number when scoring.

-Challenges and Examples
+Challenges and examples

 The Political Terror Scale only measures acts of political terror inflicted by the state.
 Due to this fact, it may be difficult to score countries when it is not immediately clear which groups are committing acts of violence.
 Colombia is a perfect example of this dilemma, as although overall violence has decreased since 2000, violence from local militias and paramilitary groups has continued at a relatively stable rate.
 Although the government has attempted to mitigate the violence, certain actors within the government have either allowed the violence to continue or contributed to it in some way.
 Therefore, Colombia's score reflects the close level of involvement between government and private actors.

 Another challenge is that the Political Terror Scale only measures actual violations of physical or integrity rights or acts of violence and therefore countries ruled by truly repressive and coercive regimes may receive low scores.
 Nations who are successful at oppressing their citizens or who have committed acts of violence in the past to deter resistance generally do not have to commit many acts of violence in order to maintain control.
 For example, the former USSR would score low on the Political Terror Scale and that score would not reflect the overall level of oppression present in that society.